novakho/novakho-test.github.io/_posts/2022-04-27-Are you too tired.md

 Don't have enough time?

-Is that what's stopping you now?
+Is that what's stopping you right now?

 Don't have enough money?